swiss-ai-center/image-nsfw-detector/README.md

 This repository contains the Python + FastAPI code to run a Core Engine service for NSFW detection.
 It was created from the *template to create a service without a model or from an existing model* available in the repository templates.
 See <https://docs.swiss-ai-center.ch/how-to-guides/how-to-create-a-new-service> and <https://docs.swiss-ai-center.ch/tutorials/implement-service/>

-This service takes as input an image and returns a json with information about the possibility that it includes NSFW content.
+This service takes as input an image and returns a json with information about the probability that it includes NSFW content.

 ## NSFW content detection